Ling He

 2

 This study, situated in a first-year writing course, employed a mixed-methods design, integrating qualitative and quantitative data to investigate the impact of socially interactive assessment practices on the development of academic writing competence for genre-specific purposes and targeted audiences.
-Findings indicate that formative assessment designed as a student-centered and inclusive practice effectively supported students in accomplishing target writing tasks by fostering interactions and collaboration with peers, the instructor, and through self-reflection.
+Findings indicate that formative assessment designed as a student-centered and inclusive practice effectively supported students in accomplishing writing tasks by fostering interactions and collaboration with peers, the instructor, and through self-reflection.
 These results underscore the pedagogical value of embedding formative assessment within collaborative classroom environments and offer practical insights for improving first-year writing instruction and supporting diverse student populations in developing their academic writing competence for academic success.

 Project Information